junxit/us-congress-code/title-07/chapter-1/sec-16a.md

 ### References in Text

 The Commodity Exchange Act, referred to in subsec. (c), is act Sept.
 21, 1922, ch.
 369, 42 Stat.
-998, as amended, which is classified generally to chapter 1 (§ 1 et seq.) of this title.
+998, which is classified generally to chapter 1 (§ 1 et seq.) of this title.
 For complete classification of this Act to the Code, see section 1 of this title and Tables.

 ### Codification